johanreinalda/moodle-block_roster_tbird/README.md

 depending on the option clicked.

-Names - a list of student names, with their photos, email address, city/town, country and last access Description - a list of student names, photo, and their profile description.
+Names - a list of student names, with their photos, email address, city/town, country and last access

+Description - a list of student names, photo, and their profile description.
   This helps faculty with a quick overview of the students and their backgrounds.
 Useful when assigning groups to make sure you get diversity in student experiences.

+Pictures - a list of profile photos, for an easy cheat sheet for faculty

 Filter & Sort -  this links to the regular Moodle built-in participant Filter & Sort functionailty